My Thai spaghetti salad is a fun mashup between an American potluck classic and a refreshing Thai-style noodle salad ~ this one’s a summer winner!

 Instructions

 - To make the dressing put all the ingredients in a small bowl and use an immersion blender to process into an emulsified dressing.
-Thin with more oil or vinegar to taste, if necessary.
+Thin with more oil or vinegar, if necessary.
+Taste to adjust any of the flavors.

 Notes